See also

 Adapted from: Feverish illness in children

-- Any febrile child who appears seriously unwell should be investigated and admitted, irrespective of the degree of fever.
+- Any febrile child who appears seriously unwell should be managed as suspected sepsis (see Sepsis), irrespective of the degree of fever

 - Do not accept apparent otitis media or upper respiratory symptoms as the source of infection in young infants or unwell children.
-These patients still require assessment for possible SBI.
+These children still require assessment for possible SBI

 Infants ≤ 28 days corrected age